 Virginia Woolf (1882–1941), one of the great twentieth-century authors, was at the center of the Bloomsbury Group and is a major figure in the history of literary feminism and modernism.
 She published her first novel, The Voyage Out, in 1915, and between 1925 and 1931 produced what are now regarded as her finest masterpieces, including Mrs. Dalloway (1925), To the Lighthouse (1927), and The Waves (1931).
 She also maintained an astonishing output of literary criticism, short fiction, journalism, and biography, including the playfully subversive Orlando (1928) and the passionate feminist essay A Room of One's Own (1929).

 Xochitl Gonzalez (introduction) is the author of the New York Times bestseller Olga Dies Dreaming and the Reese’s Book Club pick Anita de Monte Laughs Last.
-She was a finalist for the 2023 Pulitzer Prize in Commentary for her essays in The Atlantic.
+She was a finalist for the 2023 Pulitzer Prize for Commentary for her essays in The Atlantic.

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.